Rihanna Reveals She and Drake 'Don't Have a Friendship Now' as She Opens Up About New Boyfriend

 In December, Rihanna wore a giant diamond ring on that finger, though a source insisted to PEOPLE that the ring is not linked to an engagement.

-RELATED VIDEO: Rihanna Spotted With Saudi Billionaire Hassan Jameel
+RELATED VIDEO: Rihanna Spotted with Saudi Billionaire Hassan Jameel

 While a wedding may or may not be in her future, Rihanna implied to Vogue that kids certainly are.